Five National Outcomes

 Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020

-Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020 is the first overarching national policy framework for children and young people aged 0-24 years.
+Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020 was the first overarching national policy framework for children and young people aged 0-24 years.

-Better Outcomes, Brighter Futures is predicated on cross-departmental and interagency collaboration, both nationally and locally.
-It underscores the necessity of interagency working and tasks CYPSC with a key role in this regard.
+Better Outcomes, Brighter Futures wass predicated on cross-departmental and interagency collaboration, both nationally and locally.
+It underscored the necessity of interagency working and tasked CYPSC with a key role in this regard.

-It sets out five National Outcomes for children and young people.
-These are the overarching and unifying outcomes structuring policy for children and young people across government, agencies and sectors which have a role and remit for working with children and young people.
+It set out five National Outcomes for children and young people; the overarching and unifying outcomes structuring policy for children and young people across government, agencies and sectors which have a role and remit for working with children and young people.

 The work of Children and Young People’s Services Committees is informed by these five national outcomes for children and young people.
 The five national outcomes we want for all children and young people are that they are: